webpack/webpack.js.org/content/api/configuration.md

 context: __dirname + ‘/src’
 ```

+---

-#### Entry Points
+#### Entry

-The point or points to enter the application.
+The entry point(s) to enter the application.
 This value can be a string, array, or object:

 ```js
 entry: {